commandprompt/pgmanage-docs/src/en/05_enterprise.md

 ---

-# Setting up OAuth2 Authentication
+## Setting up OAuth2 Authentication
-## Registering your application.

 To enable OAuth2, you must first register your application with your chosen provider.
 During registration, you will obtain a Client ID and Client Secret, which are required for the final configuration.

-To enable OAuth2, you must first register your application with your chosen provider.
-During registration, you will obtain a Client ID and Client Secret, which are required for the final configuration.

 Please refer to the specific guides of your OAuth2 provide for details instructions on how to do that:

 ### Google

-#### Create a Google OAuth Client:
+Create a Google OAuth Client
 Go to <https://console.developers.google.com/apis/credentials>

 Select an existing project or create a new one.